Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Some Advantages and Disadvantages of Different Methods

 \subsection{Choice of Softening Rule}

-Comparing the choices of the scheme used to determine $h$ in \S~\ref{sec:ex}, we generally find that the ``local neighbor'' based methods ($\tilde{\rho}$ and $n_{\rm NGB}$ in \S~\ref{sec:ex.rho}-\ref{sec:ex.n}) have some significant disadvantages in a variety of problems.
+Comparing the choices of the scheme used to determine $\varepsilon$ in \S~\ref{sec:ex}, we generally find that the ``local neighbor'' based methods ($\tilde{\rho}$ and $n_{\rm NGB}$ in \S~\ref{sec:ex.rho}-\ref{sec:ex.n}) have some significant disadvantages in a variety of problems.
 First, as discussed in \S~\ref{sec:timesteps} \&\ \ref{sec:cpu}, these methods impose a serious CPU cost in the form of their much stricter timestep condition.
-They also can introduce unphysical behaviors: consider the test particle limit of two (relatively) isolated collisionless $N$-body particles $a$ and $b$ ``passing through'' one another in a smooth, static, dominant background field: as detailed in \S~\ref{sec:timesteps}, because $h$ depends only on the local neighbor/mesh-generating-point configuration, this not only imposes very short timesteps, but the values of $h$ and therefore implied ``extent'' of the mass distribution represented by $a$ and $b$ deforms as they pass through one another (effectively, the collisionless fluid behaves as if it is ``compressed'' as $a$ and $b$ approach, then ``expands'' as they recede).
-But physically, in this situation for a {\em collisionless} system, there should be no such deformation.
-Finally, while it often works reasonably well in sufficiently smooth, homogeneous systems, there is no actual guarantee that softening with something like the ``inter-particle separation'' actually ensures that the two-body deflection or acceleration from an individual close $N$-body encounter is actually small compared to the characteristic background gravitational velocity or acceleration.
+They also can introduce undesired behaviors, because they ``respond'' and their and their represented potential changes anytime local neighbors move with respect to one another, even in the collisionless N-body test particle limit (where the only robust prediction of the simulation is the ensemble/smooth components of the potential).
+For the sake of illustration, consider two collisionless $N$-body particles $a$ and $b$ which ``pass through'' one another (close to the kernel center) in a smooth, static, dominant background field.
+This is not uncommon in non-linear simulations like the cosmological examples below.
+As detailed in \S~\ref{sec:timesteps}, because $\varepsilon$ depends only on the local neighbor/mesh-generating-point configuration, this not only imposes short timesteps, but the values of $\varepsilon$ and therefore properties of the potential deform as if the individual particles were ``compressing'' or ``expanding.''
+This deformation is desired when the particles represent a collisional hydrodynamic fluid, like in SPH for which the ``neighbor-based'' methods were first derived in \citet{price:2007.lagrangian.adaptive.softening}, because it represents fluid flow actually compressing/deforming neighbor cells.
+But physically, in this situation for a {\em collisionless} system, there should be no such deformation.\footnote{Another way of saying this is that the method will ``over-reconstruct'' the density distribution generating the potential in these neighbor-based methods, by representing it implicitly at the particle-scale.} Finally, while it often works reasonably well in sufficiently smooth, homogeneous systems, there is no actual guarantee that softening with something like the ``inter-particle separation'' actually ensures that the two-body deflection or acceleration from an individual close $N$-body encounter is actually small compared to the characteristic background gravitational velocity or acceleration, because there is (by construction) no information about those background (long-range) velocities or accelerations in the softening criterion.\footnote{One can of course reduce two-body deflections by choosing a larger neighbor number for neighbor-based softenings, and if the problem is roughly homogeneous then the usual inter-neighbor separation criterion works well as we discuss above, but the point is that in a non-linear problem, there is no obvious {\em a priori} choice that can ensure the deflections for this purely-local choice of $\varepsilon$ will be small compared to the long-range/smooth component of the forces, which do not enter $\varepsilon$.}